 However, computerized machines may shorten the learning curve for some new sewers, since choosing stitches and settings only requires the push of a button.

-Q. How to use double needle on sewing machine
+Q. Can i use clipper oil on my sewing machine